 People do this because they want to make sure that all the kinks are sorted out, all the features included, etc.

 Publish as soon as possible in order to get feedback in time.

 This will help you make all the necessary adjustment and tailor your product to the needs of your customers.

-We like to presume that our product and our initial idea of it are perfect and that it should remain the way it was imagined.
-This is where Agile comes in place.
+We like to presume that our product and our initial idea of it are perfect and that it should remain the way it was imagined, but that’s not the case and this is where Agile comes in place.

-Best thing to do is to go back and think about what you are trying to achieve with Agile Software Development.
-You want your projects to be delivered early, to be flexible and open to improvement.
+If you want your projects to be delivered early, to be flexible and open to improvement, the best thing to do is to go back and think about what you are trying to achieve with Agile Software Development.